Call SelectQuote

 You don’t have to make changes during AEP, but Medicare plans tend to change, so it can be beneficial to compare your options annually.

-When you can change and add to plans varies from person to person, but for the majority, there tend to be limited opportunities to join plans outside of the Medicare Advantage and Prescription Drug Annual Enrollment Period.
+When you can change and add to plans varies from person to person, but for most, there are limited opportunities to join plans outside the Medicare Advantage and Prescription Drug Annual Enrollment Period.
 Learn more about the different enrollment periods.

-AEP is important because Medicare plan details can change annually, making it a good idea to compare your options each fall to confirm your health and prescription drug needs are covered for the coming year.
+AEP is important because Medicare plan details can change annually, so it's a good idea to compare your options each fall to confirm that your health and prescription drug needs are covered for the coming year.
 Even if you’re happy with your current Medicare plan, reviewing it during AEP could help you make sure you’re not overpaying or missing out on additional benefits.

 If you’re already enrolled in a Medicare Advantage plan or a Medicare Prescription Drug plan and you don’t want to make any changes to your coverage for the upcoming year, you don’t need to do anything during AEP as long as your current plan is still available.
 You should receive a notice if your plan is non-renewable prior to the enrollment period.